azurelyte/azurelyte.github.io/about.markdown

 ## Work History

-### Game Developer on Braves, Nov 2024 - Aug 2025 (9 months)
+### Senior Game Developer on Braves, Nov 2024 - Aug 2025 (9 months)

 Studio: <a href="https://www.emeraldcitygames.ca/">**Emerald City Games (ECG)**</a>

 <a href="/posts/braves/">Braves Project Page</a>

 Jared worked with ECG as a game developer on Braves.
-Initially, his role was to work across teams to create the base building features of a 4X mobile game.
+Initially, his role was to work across teams to create the base-building features of a 4X mobile game.

-Later on, Jared continued on code, write/assign tasks, and mentor other programmers in a senior capacity.
+Later on, Jared continued to code, write/assign tasks, and mentor other programmers in a senior capacity.

 ### Gameplay/Principal Programmer on Vox Machinae, Apr 2019 - May 2024 (5 years 2 months)